Carbon superpowers: U.S.-China deal seen as symbolic but not sufficient - Up News Info

 On the plus side, analysts welcomed the sense of urgency in a statement that talked of the “critical decade of the 2020s” and its acknowledgment that current efforts were not enough.

-Others were reassured by pledges by Washington and Beijing to work together to combat illegal deforestation, bring about a phased reduction in coal consumption, and take action this decade to “control and reduce” emissions of the powerful greenhouse gas methane.
+Others were reassured by pledges by Washington and Beijing to work together to combat illegal deforestation, bring about a phased reduction in coal consumption, and act this decade to control and reduce emissions of the powerful greenhouse gas methane.

 But the lack of clear deadlines was widely seen as a major weakness.